 As regards to further litigation, chief among these is that OUTA could take this matter to the Constitutional Court to make a decisive ruling on the unlawfulness of e-tolling.
 OUTA is advised that it has solid grounds for this appeal.
 But OUTA will here be confronted by a shortage of funds.
 OUTA has been transparent with the public in this regard at all times, and will remain so.
 Despite the overwhelming contributions made by society to raise 90% of OUTA’s required funds, we remain short of R1.5 million, and we have been advised that a further R1.5 million will be required to prosecute the appeal.
 If OUTA does not raise such funds, it will be unable to proceed with the appeal.

-OUTA could, alternatively, cease to continue with further litigation and allow its case thus far, to provide the grounds for a collateral challenge by one of its members or, indeed any motorist, who is prosecuted for non-payment of e-tolls and furthermore, it continue to support the public is its opposition to SANRAL and the Government’s unlawful e-tolling scheme, outside of the courts.
+OUTA could, alternatively, cease to continue with further litigation and allow its case thus far, to provide the grounds for a collateral challenge by one of its supporters or, indeed any motorist, who is prosecuted for non-payment of e-tolls and furthermore, it continue to support the public is its opposition to SANRAL and the Government’s unlawful e-tolling scheme, outside of the courts.

 OUTA must now carefully consider its options and determine its next course of action.
 In this regard, the OUTA board will meet early next week to consider its position and make decisions on the way forward.